All resources

 #2: BigQuery API: Enable the BigQuery API in your project via the API Library.

-Additionally, ensure that billing is active for your project and that you have the necessary roles – such as BigQuery Data Editor and BigQuery Job User – to create and manage models effectively.
+Additionally, ensure that billing is active for your project and that you have the necessary roles – such as BigQuery Data Editor and BigQuery Job User, to create and manage models effectively.
+Once a model is created, BigQuery runs it as a Query Job.
+These jobs execute asynchronously, allowing users to continue working in the interface while the job runs in the background

 These roles provide the permissions required to handle data and execute machine learning jobs within BigQuery.